 This memorial is dedicated to all of the hard-working Texas residents who built and changed the cattle trade in the state.

-Throughout the history of the museum, it has seen many new expansions, many hardships, but has always kept one important goal at the head of the operation- to educate the city of San Antonio.
+Throughout its history, it has seen many new expansions, many hardships, but has always kept one important goal at the head of the operation- to educate the city.
 The rest of the 1900's saw many major exhibits come to life including the H-E-B Science Treehouse/Adventure, Texas Wild and Ancient Texas, and The Lone Star Hall of Wildlife and Ecology.
-The "New Witte" was opened on March 4, 2017 with $4 million of expansions.
+The 'New Witte' was opened on with $4 million of expansions.

-This museum as a must for every San Antonio visitor.
+This attraction as a must for every visitor.
 Learn about the rich Texas history of the area while and have fun with your whole family at all the fun attractions in the city!
-Book your vacation reservations for San Antonio today.
+Book your vacation reservations today.

-About Your TicketThe Witte Museum is available as part of the San Antonio Explorer Pass which allows you to combine 3 or 5 attractions with one simple pass.
-Check out the San Antonio Explorer Pass for more information.
+About Your TicketThe Witte Museum is available as part of the Explorer Pass which allows you to combine 3 or 5 attractions with one simple pass.
+Check out the Explorer Pass for more information.

-- Approximately how long could a customer plan to spend at Witte Museum?
+- Approximately how long could a customer plan to spend?

 - Is there a gift shop at the attraction?

-There is a gift shop in the museum - the Bolner Family Museum Store.
+There is a gift shop - the Bolner Family Store.

 - Is the museum handicap accessible?